-- Squeeze around your back passage and your vagina, like you are trying to stop yourself passing wind or urine and try to lift the pelvic floor up. - Hold this exercise for as long as you can.
-You might like to hold for 2 to 3 seconds, whilst keeping your abdominal, buttock and thigh muscles relaxed, gradually building up to 8-10 seconds. - Continue to breathe normally. - Relax for five seconds, repeating this exercise 10 times. - Repeat the exercise 3 times a day. - As your pelvic floor muscles get stronger, make the exercise more challenging by increasing the number of exercises and the hold time of each exercise to 10x10 seconds.
-You can also perform these exercises sitting, standing and during activities such as lifting and walking.
+- Squeeze around your back passage and your vagina, like you are trying to stop yourself passing wind or urine and try to lift the pelvic floor up. - Hold this exercise for 2 to 3 seconds, whilst keeping your abdominal, buttock and thigh muscles relaxed. - Continue to breathe normally. - Relax for five seconds, then repeat this exercise 3 to 5 more times. - Repeat the exercise 4 times a day. - As your pelvic floor muscles get stronger, make the exercise more challenging by increasing the number of exercises and the hold time of each exercise to 10x10 seconds.
+You can also perform these exercises sitting, standing and during activities such as lifting and walking. - Always stop exercising when the muscle feels tired.